Child Care Access Means Parents In School (CCAMPIS)

 The CCAMPIS program is a federal grant funded by the U.S. Department of Education to support student-parents as they complete their education.
-University of Utah students who are eligible may receive financial support for up to 90% of their eligible child care costs while in class and/or studying.
+University of Utah students who are eligible may receive financial support for up to 95% of their eligible child care costs (up to 30 hours per week for full-time students and 15 hours per week for part-time students) while in class and/or studying.
 Student families must meet the following guidelines in order to receive a subsidy:

 - Student parent must be enrolled and in good standing (cumulative GPA of 2.0 or above) at the University of Utah (either full-time or part-time) during the semester for which the subsidy will be received.
 Grad students must either be taking classes or registered for thesis hours